SmtOmega/Robofriends_Proj/README.md

 application.
 The application collect different robot image from the Robohash api and display each image in card with names and email obtained from Json place holder.

+Here is a screenshot of the Robofriend App